tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 6.4.2 Test Dependencies (normative)

-The BDQ Core Tests are largely agnostic to the extent to which they are run in parallel and the sequence in which particular Tests are run.
+The BDQ Tests are largely agnostic to the extent to which they are run in parallel and the sequence in which particular Tests are run.

-While BDQ Core Tests are designed to be independent, some Amendment Tests have potential interactions given the by-design redundancies in Darwin Core (Wieczorek et al. 2012).
+While BDQ Tests are designed to be independent, some Amendment Tests have potential interactions given the by-design redundancies in Darwin Core (Wieczorek et al. 2012).
 In consequence the order of execution of some Amendment Tests can affect results.
 This is a particular concern when developing workflows with parallel data streams.
 When Amendment Tests are executed in a workflow where downstream amendments operate on data with the changes proposed by upstream amendments applied, the following sequences SHOULD be followed.

 Given that Amendment Tests propose a value to a primary term (e.g., dwc:eventDate, dwc:taxonID) from secondary terms (e.g., dwc:day, dwc:year, dwc:scientificName), primary-from-secondary SHOULD be applied before secondary-from-primary.
 Where multiple amendments on secondary terms could propose conflicting changes to a primary term, the sequence of Amendment Tests SHOULD be ordered.